-I created this site to serve as both a link to my various online presences, as well as a host for my blog and other writings.
+Welcome to the online home of James Lindenschmidt.
+I created this site to serve as both a hub for my various online presences, as well as a host for my blog and other writings.

 I am the owner/operator of BardicBrews.net, where I share my craft hobbyist meadmaking and musings.
 I have an eBook available if you want to learn my method.
 I also regularly do meadmaking workshops near my home.
 Every recipe of mead I have ever made is on the site.